austinconnor1836/my-notes/coursera/Greek and Roman Mythology/Week 4.md

 - Penelope said we can move the bed for him but Odysseus knows and says, "You can't move the bed."
 - She also shows that she has kept the bed sacred and secret to only her and Odysseus.

+### 4.8 Reunion

+- tales about Odysseus' story are talked about everywhere, in Olympus, in the Underworld, in our world
+-